-Directors who served on the Pension Committee received a meeting fee of \$1,000 for each meeting attended.
-No retainer fee was paid to the members of the Pension Committee, which is not one of the standing committees of the Board.
+Directors who served on the Executive Committee received a meeting fee of \$1,500 for each meeting attended.
+Members of the Pension Committee received a meeting fee of \$1,000 for each meeting attended.
+No cash retainer fee was paid to the members of the Executive Committee (a standing committee) or the Pension Committee (not a standing committee) of the Board.
 No annual retainer fee was paid by Fitchburg, Granite, Northern, or Unitil Energy, and no separate meeting fees are paid for regularly-scheduled Board meetings or standing committee meetings, or any meeting of the Fitchburg, Granite, Northern, or Unitil Energy boards of directors.
 Directors also receive a meeting fee of \$2,000 for each special meeting attended.
+There were no special meetings of the Board held in 2019.
 All Directors were reimbursed for expenses incurred in connection with their attendance at Board meetings and meetings of any Committee upon which they served.